Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Elves in Exandria.md

 #### Pallid Elf

-The pallid elves are a mystical and insightful people with skin as pale as the surface of Exandria’s largest moon.
+The pallid elves are a mystical and insightful people with skin as pale as the surface of [[Exandria]]’s largest moon.
 They emerged from the [[Pallid Grove]] this century and wander the world with childlike curiosity.

 _**Ability Score Increase.**_ Your Wisdom score increases by 1.